 - physical development

 Half Day and Extended Day Classes

 Children’s first classes are carefully structured so that their transition from home to school and their subsequent introduction to school activities are positive, rewarding and happy experiences.
 Parents are encouraged to stay in the classroom for the first few days until their children have settled.

 The timetable incorporates daily art and craft activities, singing, role play, construction and free play, garden play and stories, all of which are continued throughout the school.
 We also introduce pre-reading and pre-writing skills and begin practical numeracy.

 Teachers structure the day to enable children to be composed enough to concentrate, yet free enough to experiment and make mistakes without feeling exposed or self-conscious.
-The children learn how to engage with other human beings and build cooperation, through listening, making eye contact, taking turns, being honest, forgiving and being kind and helpful.
+Children learn how to engage with other adults and children and build cooperation, through listening, making eye contact, taking turns, being honest, forgiving and being kind and helpful.